 The average pay for a fully trained paramedic starts at around:

-For more information about the type of jobs and the pay ambulance drivers can expect to receive, click on the link below:
+For more information about the type of jobs and the pay ambulance drivers can expect to receive, click here.

 Which driving qualifications do I need to have to drive an ambulance?

 To drive an ambulance as a Paramedic or an Ambulance Care Driver you will need to obtain the class C1 on your driving licence.

 To acquire your C1 licence you will need to be over 18 years old and hold a car driving licence.
 You will need to take the relevant theory and practical driving tests.

 If you passed your car licence test (class B) before January 1997 you will benefit from acquired rights.
 You will already have this entitlement on your licence and you will not have to complete any further tests.

 How do I get my C1 Licence?